Tonight

 It’s the Strawberry Moon

-The June 2023 full moon can lie in front of one of three constellations of the zodiac.
+The June 2024 full moon can lie in front of one of three constellations of the zodiac.
 First, it can lie in the constellation Scorpius the Scorpion.
 The second is the lesser-known constellation Ophiuchus the Serpent Bearer.
 And the third is Sagittarius the Archer.

 June full moon mimics December sun

-Because a full moon stays more or less opposite the sun, the full moon’s nighttime path mimics the sun’s daytime path from six months ago, or six months hence.
+And because a full moon stays more or less opposite the sun, the full moon’s nighttime path mimics the sun’s daytime path from six months ago, or six months hence.

-This full moon occurs close to the June solstice, so the moon follows nearly the same path across the sky as the December solstice sun.
+This full moon occurs very close to the June solstice, so the moon follows nearly the same path across the sky as the December solstice sun.
 The December solstice is the Northern Hemisphere’s winter solstice.
-So the moon’s trek on the nights around the June full moon will resemble the low path of the winter solstice sun.
+Thus, the moon’s trek on the nights around the June full moon will resemble the low path of the winter solstice sun.

 North of the Arctic Circle, the wintertime sun never climbs above the horizon.
 So neither will this June full moon.

-Meanwhile – in the Southern Hemisphere – the June full moon’s flight across the sky will mirror that of the high summer solstice sun.
+Meanwhile in the Southern Hemisphere, the June full moon’s flight across the sky will mirror that of the high summer solstice sun.

 And, south of the Antarctic Circle, the moon will be out for 24 hours around the clock, simulating the midnight sun of summer.